UntitledsTakenNOOOO/dehacked-attack/README.md

 DOOM 64 FOR DOOM 2 (Mechadon et al, 2018):
 * Nightmare Imp: A spectral (or subtractively rendered, check the options menu for the settings) imp with a cacodemon's fireball attack.
 * Nightmare Cacodemon: A spectral (or subtractively rendered) cacodemon with a triple fireball.

+AVACTOR: END OF THE FIFTH CIRCLE (Eradrop, 2018):
+* Horned Demon: A variant of the pinky demon with 200 HP and a lesser pain chance.
+* Plasma Tank: A knight-like figure on top of treads that fires alternating fireballs like an arachnotron, and spawns with said arachnotrons.

+MASKIM XUL (Obsidian, 2018):
+* WILL 'O WISP: A 5 HP green lost soul that retaliates when killed with a triple baron attack.
+* DAMNED SOUL: A 50 HP gray lost soul that explodes when killed and self-destructs to attack.
+* SATYR: A 400 HP Weak Hell Noble with only a deadly melee attack.
+Spawns with Hell Knights.
+* CACOLICH: A Cacodemon variant that shoots green homing projectiles and retaliates with a string of imp fireballs.
+* DEATH INCARNATE: A re-skin of the revenant, to help visual variety in the slot.
+* LORD OF HERESY: A 1250 HP Hell Noble that can fire a three-way baron ball spread.
+Spawns with barons.
+	* Change: The latter four monsters are re-based from Realm667, so there may be minor differences in frames and sounds.

 STRUGGLE: ANTARESIAN LEGACY (antares, 2018):
 * Antaresia: A serpent-like creature that has a strange firing pattern.
 Spawns with Hell Knights.